seawatts/cove/apps/hub/README.md

 - **entity_state**: Latest state snapshots for fast UI updates
 - **telemetry**: Timeseries data for sensors and analytics
 - **credentials**: Encrypted device pairing credentials
+- **alertConfigs**: Alert configuration for entity monitoring
+- **alertHistory**: Alert trigger history

+**Note:** User accounts and preferences are managed in the cloud Postgres database, not in the hub.
+The hub operates as a stateless device controller that can be accessed by multiple cloud users.

 ## Getting Started